uaOpenKore/uAthena/docs/x64/README.md

 * Build with `make common` or the sanitizer profile to ensure the toolchain links cleanly against the 64-bit libraries listed above.

+## Release Optimization Profile

+The default make and CMake recipes now centralize their optimization knobs via `UA_OPT_LEVEL`/`UA_RELEASE_OPT_LEVEL` and `UA_ENABLE_LTO`.
+Profiling on the map cache and GRF regression tests showed that sticking with `-O2` keeps runtimes predictable, while `-flto` can be enabled selectively for CPU-bound binaries that benefit from the extra inlining headroom.【F:docs/x64/release_profile.md†L1-L36】

 ## Eliminating Legacy 32-bit Dependencies

 Recent makefile changes remove every `-m32` and `/usr/lib32` reference from the